Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ## UX

-Body Balance is an online web application designed for users with interest in gathering information about fitness healthy lifestyle as Nutritional and Workout plans and also Gym Equipments and Activewear.
+Body Balance is an online web application designed for users with interest in gathering information about fitness healthy lifestyle as Nutritional plans and also Gym Equipments and Activewear.
+The website is simple and structured in a way that is easy and intuitive to navigate through.
 The application is designed for two types of users:

 - The site owner/ administrator (logging as a special user - superuser) and external users (as anonymous user, or logged in users).

-The anonymous user (users not logged in) can:
+- The anonymous user (users not logged in) can:
- - Navigate through the website and see Nutrition, Workout and Products page.
+ - Navigate through the website and see Nutrition and Products page.
  - Search for products
- - Search for nutrition and workout plan
- - Purchase products, nutrition and workout plan
+ - Purchase products and nutrition plan
  - Register an account

-The user can:
+- The user can:
  - Register an account
  - If registered already, user can log in into their account
  - Search for products
- - Search for nutrition and workout plan
- - Purchase products, nutrition and workout plan
+ - Purchase products and nutrition plan
  - Access "My profile" page
  - Access Order history
  - Access weekly nutritional plan
- - Access weekly workout plan

-The site owner/administrator (superuser) can:
+- The site owner/administrator (superuser) can:
  - log in into their account
  - Search for products
- - Search for nutrition and workout plan
- - Purchase products, nutrition and workout plan
+ - Purchase products and nutrition plan
  - Access "Product Management" page
+ - Access "Nutrition Management" page
+ - Access "Subscription Management" page
  - Access "My profile" page
  - Access Order history
  - Access weekly nutritional plan
- - Access weekly workout plan
  - Add, edit and delete product and all it's specifications
+ - Add, edit and delete nutrition plan details
+ - Edit subscription plan details
- - Through `https://body-balance-milestone-project.herokuapp.com/admin` and using superuser's authorization as `username` or `email address` and `password`:
+ - Access the Django Admin page through `https://body-balance-milestone-project.herokuapp.com/admin` and using superuser's authorization as `username` or `email address` and `password`:
     - Add, edit and delete product and all it's specifications
+    - Add, edit and delete nutrition plan details
+    - Edit subscription plan details
     - Access Accounts
     - Access Authentication and Authorization
     - Access a list of Product Orders
-    - Access a list of Plans Orders
+    - Access a list of Subscriptions Orders
     - Access a list of Products and Products Categories

-The website is simple and structured in a way that is easy to navigate through and find recipes.

 ### User Stories

-- As a user I want to search recipes filtered by allergen type, to perform this action I clicked on All recipes page, then I clicked on filter "Allergens", doing that I achieved my goal to see only recipes that were peanut free and I'm allergic to it.

-- As a user I want to store my own recipes, to perform this action I registered into the website, then I clicked on "Add recipes", doing that I achieved my goal to store only recipes that were created by myself and have a list of my own recipes.

-- As a user I want to edit my own recipes, to perform this action I logged into the website, then I clicked on "My recipes" and then on "Edit recipes", doing that I achieved my goal to edit and update recipes.
+See a list of [User Stories](static/UX/My-cookbook-desktop-wireframe.pdf) built in an Agile method.

 ### Design

 A standard layout is fully responsive on mobile devices and larger screens.

-#### Libraries

-- [Bootstrap 4](https://getbootstrap.com/) - is a framework for building responsive, mobile-first websites.
-- [FontAwesome](https://fontawesome.com/) - is a font and icon toolkit based on CSS and Less.
-It was used to provide icons across the website.
-- [jQuery](https://jquery.com/download/) - is a lightweight, "write less, do more", JavaScript library.
-The purpose of jQuery is to make it much easier to use JavaScript on your website.
-- [psycopg2](https://pypi.org/project/psycopg2/) - is the most popular PostgreSQL database adapter for the Python programming language.
-- [Bootsrap Select](https://developer.snapappointments.com/bootstrap-select/) - is a jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 #### Color Scheme